TetrisKid48/WikiScrapeGui/README.md

 The default theme is Material1.

 ### Planned features, sorted by priority:
+Settings menu to change the where/how output is saved
+Ability to scrape multi-page categories
 Compatibility with all special symbols in urls
 Menu to choose a page when a disambiguation error occurs
 Infobox scraping